Malynda Hale

 Yes, I have.

 I had a conversation about the whole defund police movement.
+And

 I said to somebody, I said, okay, I said, let me just explain this to you.

-I said, if you know that someone, for example, is neurodivergent or autistic and they're having an episode, do you think it would be better to send a licensed worker that has dealt with people that are autistic or have some sort of neurodivergent, or do you think it'd be better to send a cop?
+I said, if you know that someone, for example, is neurodivergent or autistic and they're having an episode, do you think it would be better to send a licensed worker that has dealt with people that are Autistic or have some sort of NeuroDivergent?

 And they were blown away because they thought it was literally just taking money away from the police department.
+I said, no, it's reallocating funds, but that doesn't have a catchy slogan.

+Like reallocating funds that doesn't sound, that doesn't, you know, stick the same as defund the police.
 And so when I explained to them, I was like, you know, and I agree.

 I was like, it's just bad branding and bad marketing, but all we're asking is for there to be funding put into putting medical professionals and therapists and, you know, licensed social workers or whatever to go also be a part of situations where they're the experts and not always bringing the force of the police department to deal with that.